×

 The El Salvador Encounter through CRISPAZ is an educational immersion experience in which participants learn from the Salvadoran people about their lives, histories, and hopes for the future.
 A major focus of the encounter is to reflect on the meaning of working for justice rather than working for charity, understanding one’s role as a global citizen and humanizing the different issues that are present in our societies.
 Participants learn directly from Salvadorans about issues such as the impact of war, neo-liberal economics, U.S. foreign policy, migration, mining, the environment and a tradition of liberating faith all through a healthcare lens.
 The trip will also include meetings with Salvadoran medical professionals to learn from health care teams and public health educators to understand ongoing initiatives in a rural community.
 This educational immersion has a special emphasis on the voice and experience of the poor and marginalized of El Salvador.

-*No language prerequisite, but conversational Spanish is recommended.
+*No language prerequisite, but basic Spanish is recommended.

 Cuernavaca, Mexico

-This ISI to Cuernavaca, Mexico, through Augsburg University’s Center for Global Education and Experience, will explore themes of health and healing by getting a glimpse into the daily lived experience of the community.
+This ISI to Cuernavaca, Mexico, through Augsburg University’s Center for Global Education and Experience, will explore themes of health and healing by providing a glimpse into the daily lived experience of the community.
 Based out of a study center in Cuernavaca, ISI participants will hear from organizations and guest speakers about public health, indigenous and alternative healing practices, and health promotion.
+Leaning into the values of solidarity and simplicity, the ISI delegation will partake in a homestay for two nights in the community of Amatlán de Quetzalcóatl.
 Possible excursions include visiting hospitals, community clinics, women’s empowerment organizations, and more.
 More so, participants can expect to gain a fuller understanding of how immigration impacts the lives of Mexicans and how communities are responding to preserve and maintain their beautiful culture in the face of adversity and injustice.

 Pine Ridge, South Dakota